 Fiduciary fund financial statements are reported using the economic resources measurement focus and the full accrual basis of accounting.
 Revenues are recognized when earned and expenses when incurred.
-LMTAAA accounts for two private-purpose trust funds: The Special Assistance Fund is used to account for contributions received from community members on behalf of needy seniors.
-The Flexible Spending Account accounts for funds deducted from employee paychecks used to pay claims approved for reimbursement.
-The Flexible Spending Account balance on the Statement of Fiduciary Net Position is equal to the cash balance available as of December 31 each year.
+LMTAAA accounts for two private-purpose trust funds: The Special Assistance Fund is used to account for contributions received from community members on behalf of needy seniors and clients.
+The Flexible Spending Account (FSA) accounts for funds deducted from employee paychecks who choose to participate in the flexible spending or dependent care account arrangements and the payment of these claims.
+Because of the required implementation of GASB Statement 84, our treatment of these funds may change in the 2019 financial statements.